emmanuelroecker/php-w3cvalidator/README.md

 ```

-In this example, you can view reports result/w3c_css_glicer.html, result/w3c_html_glicer.html, result/... in your browser
+In this example, you can view reports result/w3c_css_glicer.html, result/w3c_html_glicer.html, result/... in your browser.

 ## Contact